-How to Resize an Image with JavaScript
+How to Resize an Image Before Upload with Client-Side JavaScript

 In a document-scanning web app, image resizing is useful as it can correct the proportion of scanned documents and increase the DPI of document images to meet printing requirements.